Globular Cluster Messier 19

 Physical Properties

 The vicinity of M 19 as seen by us is very rich in stars and appears peppered with countless small stars in our Milky Way.
 The globular cluster is located near the central bulge of our galaxy.
-The distance from the galactic center is estimated to be around 3000 light years.
+The distance from the galactic centre is estimated to be around 3000 light years.
 The cluster appears to be a little further away than M 10 or M 12.
 The light is also weakened by interstellar dark dust, which makes exact distance measurements difficult.
 Published distances vary from 20'000 to 30'000 light years.
 M 19 moves away from the solar system at a radial speed of about 100 km/s.

 M 19 belongs to the flattened globular clusters.
 It shows an elliptical outline.
 H. Shapley estimated that there are about twice as many stars along the long axis as there are along the short axis.
 The integrated spectral type is indicated with F5.
 [4]